taffazzel/code-20220531/README.md

 3. Docker images built and pushed to ECR
 4. AWS managed Docker (ECS) get executed by AWS managed Airflow DAG.

+## Further development:
+infrastructure as code can be implemented.
+Terraform can be a good choioce